Sinethemba7vitsha/TodoListProject/README.md

-# React To-Do List App
+# To-Do List App

-This is a simple CRUD (Create, Read, Update, Delete) To-Do List application built with React.
+This is a simple CRUD (Create, Read, Update, Delete) To-Do List application built with HTML,CSS , JS && Node.js with MangoDB.
 The app allows users to manage their tasks by adding, editing, deleting, and viewing to-do items.

 ## Features